AndreBCSP/Starlighter/README.md

 -The path to the folder containing the model folder

--The number of the position of the image you want to quantify in the folders
+-The number of the position, in the subfolder, of the fluorescence image you want to quantify in the folders